Javascript is not enabled.

 “That’s really what kicked it into high gear for me.
 It’s like, ‘Wow, this is really what I want to do next as a career change midlife,’ ” he says.
 After a stint as a ramp attendant at Tampa International Airport, he applied for a job at Frontier Airlines and began the interview process.

-The process for becoming a flight attendant is a lengthy one, Castro says.
+The process for becoming a flight attendant is lengthy, Castro says.
 Depending on the airline, applying and going through training could take anywhere from a few months to roughly a year.
 Herrera says it took approximately six months from the time he applied to the time he finished training and was hired.

 One more thing to be aware of: Airlines typically require a 10-year background check.
-A history of crime or alcohol or drug offenses could disqualify candidates from consideration.
+Federal rules require fingerprint-based criminal history checks for most airline jobs, with TSA guidelines outlining specific offenses — and their timing — that can disqualify an applicant.
+A history of criminal, alcohol or drug offenses could rule out an otherwise qualified candidate.

 After you make it through the screening and interview process and are offered a conditional job, you will likely be invited to the airline’s training program, which may last from three to six weeks.
 “Once you’re invited to training, you’re not guaranteed a job until you have your wings pinned at the end of training,” Castro says.
 “It’s very grueling and very intense, and many people don’t make it all the way through.
 They end up going home.”